Home Electrification and Appliance Rebates Program

 Does this mean I can get a rebate soon?

-While NH DOE is working diligently to set up this program, there are still many steps that must be taken in order to get a program like this up and running, including contracting with an implementor.
-NH DOE anticipates that rebates will not be available until late Fall 2024 at the earliest.
+While NH DOE is working diligently to set up this program, there are still many steps that must be taken in order to get a program like this up and running, including contracting with an implementer.
+NH DOE anticipates that rebates will not be available until the spring/summer of 2025 at the earliest.

 How can I get a rebate?

-This will depend on a variety of factors, but foremost in NHDOE’s consideration for program design is to make this process as easy and seamless as possible for residents to access.
+This will depend on a variety of factors, including the chosen implementer but foremost in NHDOE’s consideration for program design is to make this process as easy and seamless as possible for residents to access.
 Further information will be posted here as it becomes available.

 Can I get a rebate for work already done?

-No. Per the USDOE’s Program Requirements & Application Instructions, Version 1.1, “A rebate may be paid only for a qualified electrification project initiated after the State received authorization for (US)DOE for rebate program launch.”
+No. Per the Home Energy Rebates Program Requirements and Application Instructions, “A rebate may be paid only for a qualified electrification project initiated after the State received authorization for (US)DOE for rebate program launch.”
 See pages 49-50 for more information.
 USDOE reiterated that rebates are not available retroactively in additional updates issued in November 2023.

 How is “Low Moderate Income” defined?